Economics (ECON)

 Typically Offered: Fall and spring

 Students review selected economic literature and complete written assignments that relate readings to their area of interest in economics.
 Class meetings provide opportunities for constructive critiques from the instructor, feedback from other students, in-class writing, and oral presentations.
 The course is also used for program assessment.
-Honors in the Major students can substitute ECON 499H for ECON 495.
+Honors in the Major students can substitute this course with ECON 499HW.
 3 hours seminar.
 (002704)

 Grade Basis: Graded